Jamal Crawford: Atlanta Hawks (2009–2011)

 In the 2010–11 season, the Hawks fired coach Mike Woodson to bring on Larry Drew.
 Though Crawford was coming off the bench and saw his averages decline from 2009–10, he had a solid season of averaging 14.2 points, 1.7 rebounds, and 3.2 assists per game.
 He was yet again in consideration for the Sixth Man of the Year Award.
 Having made it to the playoffs as the 5th seed in the Eastern Conference, the Hawks beat the Orlando Magic in a close series, but not before Crawford made the game-clinching three-pointer with six seconds left in Game 3.
 Thus the Hawks advanced to the conference semifinals, though they were then eliminated by the Chicago Bulls in six games.

 Portland Trail Blazers (2011–2012)

-Crawford signed with the Portland Trail Blazers on December 15, 2011.
+Crawford signed a two-year, $10.2 million contract with the Portland Trail Blazers on December 15, 2011.
 He averaged nearly 14 points in 60 games while leading the league in free throw percentage with a career-high 92.7 percent in the lockout-shortened season.

 Los Angeles Clippers (2012–2017)

-On July 11, 2012, Crawford signed with the Los Angeles Clippers.
+On July 11, 2012, Crawford signed a four-year, $21.35 million contract with the Los Angeles Clippers.